ccapdev1920T2/s12g2/README.md

 ## Log In
 There are two types of users of the web app: client and admin.

-To log in as a client, use the following credentials:
+To log in as a client, you may opt to create a new account yourself or use the following dummy account:

 Email | Password
 ----- | --------